Kroos (film): Synopsis

 The film tells the story of national player Toni Kroos from Greifswalder SC to Real Madrid.
 The various stages of his career are presented and his sporting career is traced.
 In addition to the athletic analysis, the film provides insights into the private life of Toni Kroos.
 The father of three founded the Toni Kroos Foundation in 2015, which is also presented in the film.

 In addition to family members of Toni Kroos – among others wife Jessica, brother Felix and his parents Birgit and Roland Kroos – the film mainly features his sporting companions.
-These include the coaches Pep Guardiola, Jupp Heynckes and Zinédine Zidane, the president of FC Bayern Munich, Uli Hoeneß, the president of Real Madrid, Florentino Pérez, as well as the professional footballers Gareth Bale, Luka Modrić and Sergio Ramos and even singer, entertainer and football fan Robbie Williams.
+These include the coaches Pep Guardiola, Jupp Heynckes and Zinedine Zidane, the president of FC Bayern Munich, Uli Hoeneß, the president of Real Madrid, Florentino Pérez, as well as the professional footballers Gareth Bale, Luka Modrić and Sergio Ramos and even singer, entertainer and football fan Robbie Williams.
 In addition, football experts and journalists such as Marcel Reif and Wolfram Eilenberger comment on the development and special features of Toni Kroos and his playing style.